Saturday, May 16, 2026

 The McCarleys were in Spartanburg, SC in the 1700s, then moved through Kentucky, Tennessee, and Texas before settling in Indian Territory in the early 1900s.
 Spartanburg, SC is in the edge of the Appalachia with a heavy Scots-Irish settlement.

 The McCarleys were in Tennessee and that may be where they started playing the “Christmas Eve Gift” game.
 Maury County, TN is outside of the Appalachia, but it was heavily settled by people from the Appalachia core.
 By the time the McCarleys were in Tennessee, the “Christmas Gift” game had a variation, “Christmas Eve Gift”.
-There is a possibility that Maury County, TN is where the McCarleys started playing the “Christmas Eve Gift”.
-If not there, it may have been while they lived in Marshall County, MS which was within the extended area of Appalachia and was heavily settled by Tennessee migrants.
+If not in Maury County, it may have been while they lived in Marshall County, MS which was within the extended area of Appalachia and was heavily settled by Tennessee migrants.

 It kind of makes me sad that “Christmas Eve Gift” is dying out in our family.